bennguyen334/Vegas-Bot/README.md

 -----
 Include a description of the separation of work:\
 Arturo Girona:\
 Benjamin Nguyen: Main programmer of blackjack.py.
-Created the code and graphic user inferface for the game.\
+Created the code and graphic user inferface for the game.
+Covered the project, some commands, and blackjack in video.
+Editor of video.\
 Bryan Dean:\
 Hala Benssimmou: